Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 4. Complete and upload the required forms.

-5. Pay the application fee and submit.
+5. Pay the application fee and submit the PGWP application.

 Document Checklist for PGWP